TerryonZhao/3D-PointCloud-Classification-Reconstruction/README.md

 # 3D Point Cloud Classification and Reconstruction

 This project focuses on applying deep learning techniques to classify and reconstruct 3D point cloud data.
-Based on the ModelNet10 dataset, we utilize Point#### 2.
-Grouping
+Based on the ModelNet10 dataset, utilizing PointNet++ as encoder, PCN and FoldingNet as decoder.

 ---